I know for myself, years ago, I never even made the connection.

-Watch this video to see the top 3 mistakes mastermind groups make and scroll down to learn what the best structure is for your business growth!
+Watch this video to see the TOP THREE mistakes mastermind groups make and scroll down to learn what the best structure is for your business growth!

 We commit to each other's success, our goals and the team as a whole.

 We bring our whole selves and show up as we are both personally and professionally.

 We respect each other's differences and points of view.

 We respect each other's privacy and we don't share ideas or processes created in the group or take them as our own.

 We are thoughtful in our speaking and speak in order to contribute.

 We suspend our assumptions, remain open to what is possible and stand for each other's greatness.

 We bring congruency in our behaviors, speaking and actions.